';

 Why should customers prefer an air compressor manufacturer that offers UL 508A listed control panels in their packaged compressor systems over a non-certified manufacturer?
 Several reasons:

-• Personnel Safety – all the components used in a UL listed panel are required to be lab tested for quality and safety, and also arranged in a way that assures safe operation.
+• Personnel Safety – all the components used in a UL listed panel are required to be lab tested for quality and safety, and arranged in a way that assures safe operation.
 Non-listed components or arrangements can have a higher risk of arc flash, heat accumulation that leads to fire, or electrocution when compared to listed components and arrangements.

 • Regulatory Compliance – a control panel shop that is UL 508A certified is inherently required to comply with a host of standards and code requirements referenced within the standard.
 This code requires that panel shops and equipment builders also follow specific other Underwriter’s Laboratory (UL), National Electric Code (NEC), American National Standards Institute (ANSI), National Fire Protection Act (NFPA), and International Electrotechnical Commission (IEC) standards.
 The presence of the UL mark communicates to inspecting regulators that all of these codes are assuredly met.